Sports Medicine Education

 Sports Medicine Fellowship

-A Fellow is a fully credited physician pursuing highly specialized training after completing a residency.
-Our New York Sports Medicine Fellowship is the only ACGME-accredited twelve-month fellowship in the southern tier, sponsored by the UHS Wilson Medical Center's Department of Family Medicine.
-Fellows receive training in all areas of primary care sports medicine, they work in the Sports Medicine and Orthopedics Center alongside a diverse faculty.
-Fellows collaborate closely with rehabilitative specialists, including physical and occupational therapists, and may also choose to become involved with the Sports Performance Academy.
+A Fellow is a fully-accredited physician pursuing highly specialized training after completing a residency.
+Our New York Sports Medicine Fellowship is the only ACGME-accredited twelve-month fellowship in the Southern Tier, sponsored by the UHS Wilson Medical Center's Department of Family Medicine.
+Fellows receive training in all areas of primary care sports medicine, while working in the Sports Medicine and Orthopedics Center alongside a diverse faculty.
+Fellows collaborate closely with rehabilitative specialists, including physical and occupational therapists, and may also choose to become involved with Sports Performance.

 Click here to learn more about the New York Sports Medicine Fellowships at UHS.

-A Resident is a physician that has completed medical school and is training in a specialized area.
-UHS Wilson Family Medicine Residents regularly rotate with us in Orthopedics and Sports Medicine.
+A Resident is a physician that has completed medical school and is training in a specialized area of medicine.
+UHS Wilson Family Medicine Residents regularly rotate with UHS Orthopedics and Sports Medicine.
 Podiatry Residents who have completed podiatric school also rotate with UHS Sports Medicine.
-Residents from other specialties are always welcome for electives.
+Residents from other specialties are always welcome for electives as requested.

 Interested in UHS Residency Programs?
 Learn more here.

-Third year SUNY Upstate Binghamton Campus Medical Students regularly spend 1 week with UHS orthopedics and Sports Medicine as an elective during their Surgery Clerkship.
-Students from other Medical schools are welcome to set up rotations and Fourth year, 4 week rotations are also available.
+Third year SUNY Upstate Binghamton Campus Medical Students regularly spend 1 week with UHS Orthopedics and Sports Medicine as an elective during their Surgery Clerkship.
+Students from other Medical schools are welcome to set up rotations and fourth year, four week rotations are also available.